Chocobo's Dungeon 2: Development and release

+The game was released in Japan on December 23, 1998, and was supposed to be released in North America on January 12, 2000, before the date was pushed earlier to December 17, 1999.
+On release, the game came packed with demos of game such as Parasite Eve or Bushido Blade 2.
+A version of the game was planned for the WonderSwan Color, but was never released.

 Reception

+The game received average reviews.
+Chris Charla of NextGen was generally positive to the game, despite noting that the game does not bring anything new to the genre.
+In Japan, Famitsu gave it a score of 33 out of 40.

-Chocobo's Dungeon 2 was received with generally negative reviews, such as IGN calling the game "boring", and saying that "It lacks just about every feature that is important in a masterful role-playing experience".
-GameSpot praised the game's graphical design, calling it endearing, and praising the game's replayability.
-GameFan called the game "slow-paced, drab and gloomy", saying the gameplay is repetitive and boring, and describing the dungeons as mono-colored.
-Chris Charla reviewed the game for Next Generation and stated that "If you're looking for something new, look elsewhere.
-If you're looking for something classic done with more advanced graphics, you've found it."
-Famitsu Weekly rated Chocobo's Dungeon 2 as the 53rd best PlayStation game in November 2000.
+David Zdyrko of IGN called the game "boring", and said that "it lacks just about every feature that is important in a masterful role-playing experience".
+Andrew Vestal of GameSpot praised the Japanese import's graphical design, calling it endearing, and praising said import's replayability.
+George Ngo of GameFan called the game "slow-paced, drab and gloomy", saying the gameplay is repetitive and boring, and describing the dungeons as mono-colored.
+E. Coli of GamePro said that Chocobo's Dungeon 2 is primarily aimed at a younger audience due to its cuteness in the game, also saying that the seasoned players would not find anything new in it.

+Famitsu rated the game as the 53rd best PlayStation game in November 2000.

 Legacy

 Square Enix designers considered basing Chocobo's Mystery Dungeon Every Buddy!, a 2019 remaster of the Wii game Final Fantasy Fables: Chocobo's Dungeon, around Chocobo's Dungeon 2, as it was cited as one of the more popular Chocobo Dungeon games in the series.
 The enemy creature Skull Hammer was incorporated into that port.